tykoon787/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 ## 6-pop_listint.c
 > A function that deletes the head node of a listint_t linked list, and returns the head node’s data (n).

+## 7-get_nodeint.c
+> A function that returns the nth node of a listint_t linked list.